VincentLiu3/vincentliu3.github.io/content/authors/admin/_index.md

     date_start: 2024-03-01
     date_end: ''
     summary: |2-
-      Responsibilities include:
-      - Teach machine learning and statistics courses in the Master of Data Science program
+      - Teach machine learning and statistics courses for the Master of Data Science program
       - Supervise students on industrial projects

 # Skills